 - If the nursery of your child is going to evolve to hold bunk beds for the children, make sure the fan is around 5 feet away from the top bunk.
 This will stop your kids from trying to reach out for the fan and playing around with it.

 - While you might opt for a table fan instead, a ceiling fan is a better choice since there’s no way your child would be able to reach it.
 But ensure that it is installed by professionals.

 - Keep the fan speed at a low to medium setting, so that the noise is minimal and the air doesn’t cool down extensively.

 Fans are a better option than ACs.
-So make your baby sleep in a room with a ceiling fan, it also lowers the risk of SIDS.
+So, make your baby sleep in a room with a ceiling fan, as it also lowers the risk of SIDS.
 Be on the safer side and stick to a natural technique of conditioning the air than getting used to an artificial one.